bitshiftingg/MakeBlock-Discord-integration/README.md

 In mBlock 3 verify the serial port the robot is connected to.
 This port is currently hardcoded into the Java code and my require changing on your system.

-In your IDE of choice, open up the example class: com.ractoc.mblock.communication.example.RunClient
+In your IDE of choice, open up the example class: RunClient

 Edit the serial port to the one found in mBlock in the previous step.
 This can be done on line 27.

 portId.getName().equals("COM3")
 Run the RunClient class.

+Than proceed to edit the discord bot token and apply your discord bot token.

+and then run the Discord.java as the main class.

 <b>Explaining the test script</b>